PrivacyLx/website/content/post/weekly-discussion.en.md

 We’ll be trying out a weekly community discussion online in our chat.

-Would you like to bring a topic for discussion?, are you concerned with your digital footprint or/and want to protect your privacy online (and offline)?
+Would you like to bring a topic for discussion?
+Are you concerned with your digital footprint or/and want to protect your privacy online (and offline)?

 Then you have a good reason to join us on our weekly gathering, where we will be having lively discussions and Q&A on security, privacy, anonymity and freedom of expression online.

-The first gathering will take place on **Wednesday, 11 November, 2020**.
+Join us every wednesday at 7pm (Lisbon time).
+The first gathering will take place this **Wednesday, 11 November, 2020**.

 Save the date and join us!

 ---

-**When:** Every Wednesday at 19:00\
+**When:** Every Wednesday at 7pm\
 **Where:** [PrivacyLx chat](https://privacylx.org/community/) |
          [Matrix (#privacylx:matrix.org)](https://riot.im/app/#/room/#privacylx:matrix.org),
          [IRC (#privacylx in OFTC)](https://webchat.oftc.net/?channels=privacylx) or